 Setting a strict budget for your business based on your current earnings can reduce the chances of you dipping into your personal funds whenever your business faces a shortfall.
 This can prevent the lines between personal and business expenditure from becoming blurred.

-Just as you should avoid using personal funds to cover business shortfalls, you should resist the urge to dip into your business funds to pay for personal expenses, even if you are the sole owner of your company.
+Just as you should avoid using personal funds to cover business shortfalls, you may also want to resist the urge to dip into your business funds to pay for personal expenses, even if you are the sole owner of your company.

 Finally, it can be a good idea to speak to a financial adviser or accountant.
 This can prevent you from making mistakes in your tax returns and accounts.
 It also helps ensure you’re following the rules and can even uncover new ways to manage your business finances.

-It’s important to set a clear boundary between your personal and business finances to enable you to track your business’s performance and avoid any potential conflict between your personal interests and those of your business.
-In some cases, it can even prevent you from becoming personally responsible for your business debts.
+Keeping your personal and business finances separate sets a clear boundary between you and your business.
+It helps you track performance properly, make better decisions and avoid conflicts between personal and business spending.
+In some cases, it may even protect you from being personally responsible for business debts.

 Rachel has spent the majority of her career writing about personal finance for leading price comparison sites and the national press, including for the Mail on Sunday, The Observer, The Spectator, the Evening Standard, Forbes UK and The Sun.